Emmotes/ic_spoilers/docs/mehen.md

     "id": 2185,
     "flavour_text": "",
     "description": {
-        "desc": "When a Champion adjacent to Mehen applies a stun, knockback, slow, or root, the enemy takes 1000% more damage for 10 seconds.
+        "desc": "When a Champion adjacent to Mehen applies a stun, knockback, slow, or root, the enemy takes $amount% more damage for $debuff_duration seconds.
 If Farideh is adjacent to Mehen, she prioritizes attacking those enemies.
 This debuff does not stack, but the duration is extended if it applies again before it expires."
     },
     "effect_keys": [
         {
-            "effect_string": "mehen_expose_weakness",
+            "effect_string": "mehen_expose_weakness,1000",
             "debuff_duration": 10,
             "debuff": {
-                "effect_string": "increase_monster_damage,1000",
+                "effect_string": "increase_monster_damage,0",
+                "amount_expr": "upgrade_amount(16149,0)",
                 "active_graphic_id": 25439,
                 "active_graphic_y": -50,
                 "for_time": 10